asutherland/taskolio/controller-webserver/README.md

   stored bookmarks before the task-centric stuff started happening and by special-casing this, I avoid losing my current bookmarks and lets the per-task data be reset periodically without the world ending.
+- actionBookmarks: Storage that binds pushing spare hardware controller buttons to telling a client to do something.
+Right now this is hooked up for the Firefox webext client to let specific buttons on webpages be bookmarked by id, allowing me to play/pause and prev/next Google Play Music.
+These are currently not impacted by the current task at all, and it's not clear they even would be.
+(It makes the most sense for the buttons to either be global or implicitly tied to whatever the currently most focused container is.
+Or some kind of more complex memory effect like if there's a youtube video playing, pausing that, with it not actually mattering which container is responsible.)
 - taskBookmarks: Object with the following keys/values:
   - version: Number.
 To blow away taskBookmarks and taskStorage when the schema changes.